Business improvement districts in the United States: Legislation in California

+San Francisco

+In San Francisco, BIDs are known as Community Benefit Districts (CBDs) and are based upon 2005 city legislation that builds upon California's 1994 BID law.
+The 2004 law increases the initial term from 5 to 15 years and lowers the petition threshold necessary to initiate the legislative process.

 Colorado

 Colorado’s Business Improvement District Law of 1988 includes key provisions that allow BIDs to provide a wide variety of services, including public safety, planning, events, and parking management, those services are provided by private sector organizations.
 The law holds BIDs accountable to all payees into the district through a board of directors that is composed of business and property owners located within the district.
 All property owners, lessees and residents within the district are given the opportunity to vote for the tax in their district.

 Michigan

 By result of Public Act 120 of 1961, cities and townships in Michigan can establish a BID within a defined area.
 The municipality is allowed to fund the district by tax assessments and bonds to cover additional maintenance, security, and management of the district.
 Chapter 2 of the Act allows private property owners within a Business Improvement Zone (BIZ) to levy special assessments to finance programs that are established in a zone plan, over a period of seven years.